JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/04-Writing-the-Evaluate-Function.md

 ## Explaining Terms

-So why the name `fold`?
-One can "fold" a data structure to reduce it down to one value.
-For example, if one had a list of integers, `List Int`, one could fold the list to a single `Int` value using a function.
-This idea can be used to generate a sum of all of its integers.

-There's another term we did not explain but which appears in the paper: `algebra`.
+There's a term we did not explain but which appears in the paper: `algebra`.
 An [`Algebra`](https://pursuit.purescript.org/packages/purescript-matryoshka/0.3.0/docs/Matryoshka.Algebra#t:Algebra) is merely a special name for a function with a specific type signature: `(f a -> a)`.
 It's our `evaluate` function.

 ## All Code So Far and Evaluate